The 20 Best Pulmonary Veno-Occlusive Disease Doctors Near Me in Baltimore, MD

 English

 Dr. Merlo is an internist who specializes in pulmonary and critical care medicine.
 Dr. Merlo also has clinical expertise in the care of patients with cystic fibrosis as well as clinical expertise in the care of patients with advanced lung disease who may require or have undergone lung transplantation.
 Dr. Merlo holds a joint appointment in epidemiology at the Johns Hopkins Bloomberg School of Public Health.
 Dr. Merlo attended the College of the Holy Cross and completed medical school and residency training in internal medicine at Georgetown University.
 He completed both clinical and research fellowships in pulmonary and critical care medicine at Johns Hopkins, and earned his M.P.H. at the Bloomberg School of Public Health.
 His research interests include outcomes in lung transplantation and cystic fibrosis, HIV-related pulmonary disease, and outcomes in Osler Weber Rendu.
 Dr. Merlo serves as the Associate Program Director of Scholarship for the Osler Medical Housestaff Training Program.
 He has contributed numerous scientific papers and book chapters related to cystic fibrosis and lung transplantation, and his awards include the Harry Shwachman Clinical Investigator Award from the Cystic Fibrosis Foundation.
 Dr. Merlo is rated as an Experienced provider by MediFind in the treatment of Pulmonary Veno-Occlusive Disease.
-His top areas of expertise are Cystic Fibrosis, Secondary Immunodeficiency (SID), Aspergillosis, Lung Transplant, and Endoscopy.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Cystic Fibrosis, Secondary Immunodeficiency (SID), Aspergillosis, Lung Transplant, and Endoscopy.

 Experienced in Pulmonary Veno-Occlusive Disease